Getting tickets to the Colosseum in Rome is easier than you can imagine. Continue reading to find a way that suits you!

 To read more about Jerusalem, check my post “Traditional And Alternative Things To Do In Jerusalem.”

-But aside from the many things to see in Rome, I enjoy its amazing restaurants and “trattorie” – where the locals enjoy going; I would never stop eating the fantastic street food and gelato; and I find the temper and the dry sense of humor of the locals incredibly funny.
+But aside from the many tourist attractions in Rome, I enjoy its amazing restaurants and “trattorie” – where the locals also go; I would never stop eating the fantastic street food and gelato; and I find the attitude and the dry sense of humor of the locals incredibly funny.

 Rome is vibrant and lively; it’s chaotic yet lovely; it’s dirty yet utterly gorgeous.
 It is a place anybody should travel to, at least once in a lifetime – but more than that, if possible.
-I have lived there and could not get enough of it: there’s simply too many places to see in Rome.
+I have lived there and could not get enough of it: there are simply too many places to visit in Rome.

-There’s only one issue that travelers may have when they visit Rome: it is a major tourist site and Rome attractions do get crowded, with lines that can at times be discouraging and make them regret going, especially if they only have a couple of days to visit.
+There’s only one issue that travelers may have when they visit Rome: it is a major tourist site and tourist attractions in Rome do get crowded, with lines that can at times be discouraging and make them regret going, especially if they only have a couple of days to visit.
 Sure enough, I don’t like waiting in line for hours.
 But worry not!
-I know what to do in Rome to avoid the lines and still visit all the iconic attractions.
+I know what to do in Rome, and have tips to avoid the lines and still visit all the iconic attractions.

-So, here’s an outline of all the top Rome attractions and a few tips about what to do in Rome to avoid the massive lines.
+So, here’s an outline of all the things to do in Rome and a few tips about what to do to avoid the massive lines.

-Without the shadow of a doubt, the Vatican is among the top Rome attractions.
+Without the shadow of a doubt, visiting the Vatican is one of the unmissable things to do in Rome.
 St. Peter’s Basilica is the most famous church in Christendom.
 The church is sumptuous and splendid in its Renaissance and Baroque style, and inside there are works of Bernini, Michelangelo’s Pietà, and Vignola’s cupolas.

-Right next to St. Peter’s Basilica, the Vatican Museums well deserve to be included in the top places to see in Rome.
+Right next to St. Peter’s Basilica, the Vatican Museums well deserve to be included among the best things to see in Rome.
 This is where the Sistine Chapel and Raphael Rooms are located.
 They are incredible works of art.
 The rest of the collection of the Vatican Museums is stunning: some of the most important world art.
 The museums are housed in palaces originally built for Renaissance popes.